 LICENSING, CREDITS & ATTRIBUTIONS

-The 24/7 Online Radio Group runs 39 internet stations.
+The 24/7 Online Radio Group runs a diverse range of internet radio stations.
 We only play music under completely Royalty Free Licenses* provided and/or purchased from a number of recording rightsholders (ie composers/creators, music libraries and companies) whose works are not registered through the Performing Rights Organisations (PRO) nor Collective Management Organisations/Mechanical Copyright Protection Societies.
 The payment to copyright holders to stream their music tracks on our stations has been determined by individual, negotiated licenses and/or agreements.

 We have selected and purchased non-PRO music from the following libraries or collections provided by AKM Music, Royalty Free Tunes, Filmmusic, Free Stock Music FSM Team, Kayser Medienverlag, InAudio and The I Chill Music Factory.
 The composers/creators who produce their own music include Stewart Dugdale of Royalty Free Tunes, Anthony Kimber McTiffen of AKM Music, and Johannes Kayser of Kayser Medienverlag.
 Filmmusic and Free Stock Music FSM Team, provide license agreements on behalf of their composers which means we may have a number of additional non-PRO composers/producers whose music we play on our stations.
 This includes Sascha Ende from Filmmusic and ESCP from the Free Stock Music FSM Team,